harmony-one/horizon/README.md

 4. Bridge smart contract on Ethereum invokes HLC and HVerifier to verify the proof-of-burn and unlocks ERC20 (equivalent amount)

 <img src="assets/hmy2eth.png" alt="drawing" width="600"/>

+## Setup and Run
+## Easiest way is to use existing setup (already deployed) client and verifier, bridge contracts  on ethereum ropsten and harmony testnet,
+1. Clone this repo (node_modules, configuration included)

+2. cd horizon && ./index.js start-eth2hmy-relay
+ //starts eth to hmy relay

+3. ./index.js transfer-eth-erc20-to-harmony
+ //sample script that does Ethereum to Harmony asset transfer described above

+## For development, redeployment/setup of your own contracts.
+1. Clone this repo

+2. node_modules already included but if needed run 'npm install' in folders 'horizon, elc/ethClient, lib/src'

+3. ./index.js --help shows detailed description of each command, run each command one by one in below order

+4. ./index.js compile-all-contracts

+5. ./index.js deploy-elc

+6. ./index.js deploy-bridges-and-verifiers

+7. ./index.js start-eth2hmy-relay

+8. ./index.js transfer-eth-erc20-to-harmony

+Note: after step 5 and before step 6, please paste the ethClientAddr in eth2hmy-relay/eth2hmy-relay.js(line no: 85) and lib/src/lib/HmyBridge.js (line no: 68)

+Note: ./index.js is the cli and will be eventually replaced by a cool name like 'horizon-bridge', every single component has its own README.md. for eg: elc has its own README.md and scripts to deploy and even test, however its best to use cli(./index.js) as the cli commands are simplified and they can even execute a series of shell commands.